All Episodes

 He transitioned to an airline pilot.

-As an airline pilot, he applied for the astronaut corps.
+As an airline pilot, he applied for the Astronaut Corps.

-Had two flights on the space shuttle.
+He was accepted, had two flights on the space shuttle.

 So this guy knows which end of the airplane is supposed to point forward.

-He wheeled around and was confronted with a view of a red object that just streaked right over his head, directly overhead, and he followed it to the west.
+He wheeled around and was confronted with a view of a red object that just streaked right over his head, directly overhead.

-He was so intrigued by it, as he was looking to the west, his wife said, here comes another one.
+As he was looking to the west, his wife said, here comes another one.

 He wheeled around.